 Consider setting up a YouTube channel that is linked to your website, offering property walk-through videos.

-Having some type of call-to-action on your website that looks for email addresses can be a useful way of finding prospective buyers.
+Having some type of call-to-action on your website that looks for email addresses can be a useful way of finding prospective buyers, especially when using brand software.

 At the end of every month and quarter, you could consider sending your customers or just those subscripted, a newsletter about the recent properties made available, and tips on how to buy in the current market.